PezzA/setup-docs/vscode-neovim/readme.md

 # Vscode-Neovim
 Config files used to support using the https://github.com/vscode-neovim/vscode-neovim plugin for visual studio code.
 Whilst the vim editing expierence and navigation is very good, there are a lot of shortcut collisions.
+The approach take is not to adhere 100% to vim, and do everything the vim way, but to bring the unique editing experience across.
+For example, saving the current file/buffer is `<ctrl-s>` over `:w`.
+I think it's enough to know the original keybinding if you are even in a situation where it's needed, but other than that it's goes with where the current muscle memory is to help with flow.

 ## return to normal mode
 defined in init.lua <j> <j>